Bit-Wasp/BitWasp/documentation/files/libraries/Bw_config.php.txt

 	public $entry_payment_buyer		= 0.00000000;

 	/**
-	 * Auto Finalize Threshold
-	 *
-	 * This setting determines how long an order can go on where:
-	 * (1) the progress=3 but the vendor hasn't logged in for X days.
-	 * (2) the progress=4 and finalized=0 but the buyer hasn't logged in for X days.
-	 * In 1, the buyer will receive a refund, and in 2, the vendor will
-	 * receive the funds for the item.
-	 */
-	public $auto_finalize_threshold	= 0;

-	/**
 	 * Default Rate (Fees)
 	 *
 	 * This is the default rate at which orders are charged.
 This is used